 Holocraft is a 64-bit Windows application that enables the creation of specular holograms from 3D geometry by algorithmically choosing points across a model's surface to be depicted as glints of light reflected by groove "optics".
-The holographic effect that results is similar to that of "scratch holograms" which use circular arcs that result in a hologram which distorts outside of a narrow viewing angle.
-Specular holograms remedy this issue and produce a much more convincing holographic effect.
+The holographic effect that results is similar to that of "scratch holograms" which instead use circular arc grooves that result in a hologram which becomes distorted outside of a very narrow viewing angle.
+Specular holograms remedy this issue and produce a much more convincing holographic effect than scratch holograms can.

-Holocraft outputs simple Mach3 compatible G-code or an SVG vector image for the hologram's reflector groove optics and accepts 3D model formats such as Stereolithography/STL and Wavefront/OBJ.
+Holocraft outputs simple Mach3 compatible G-code and SVG vector paths for a hologram's reflective groove optics, and accepts 3D model formats such as binary Stereolithography/STL and ASCII Wavefront/OBJ model files.
 Generating a hologram is computationally intensive and models should not have excessive numbers of vertices and triangles.

 Here are some older videos of holograms created using Holocraft:

-Here are holograms created by Matthew Brand that make up the Light Grooves art installation at the Museum of Math in New York.
-These were not made using Holocraft and are only shown to further demonstrate the concept of, and effect produced by, specular holograms:
+Here are holograms that have been created by Matthew Brand which comprise the Light Grooves art installation at the Museum of Math in New York.
+These were not made using Holocraft and are only shown to further demonstrate the concept and effect produced by specular holograms:

-Holocraft is an ALPHA version that's sold as-is.
+Holocraft is an ALPHA version that's sold AS-IS.
 It is used for carefully crafting a specular hologram from 3D model geometry and does not automagically "convert" a model into a hologram.
 It is a tool for artists who are willing to take the time to figure out what makes a good hologram, through trial-and-error, with the software itself and the means and materials they are working with.
-It's not for the faint of heart!
+It is not for the faint of heart!

 To fabricate a hologram its optics are scored at high feed rates using a 3-axis CNC machine with a tool that has a very finely rounded point (e.g. radius < 0.005" or 0.125mm) onto metals and plastics.
+A finer tool will allow for holograms with more densely packed optics.
 No spindle is required, the tool is simply dragged across the surface.
-Diamond-drag bits may not work as well for producing a reflective groove due to their lack of roundness unless their tip angle matches the intended illumination angle for the hologram.
+Diamond-drag bits may not work as well for producing a reflective groove due to their lack of roundness unless their tip angle suits the intended illumination angle for the hologram (see the included readme.txt for calculating tool tip angle for a given illumination angle).
+Holocraft allows for an illumination altitude angle of +90 to +30 degrees above the direction that the hologram is facing, with +90 degrees representing a light shining down onto the hologram from directly above - which produces the optimal holographic effect.
 Aluminum plates (1100 and 3000 series alloys) yield optimal reflectivity after a bit of polishing over the hologram surface to bring out a brighter shine from the optics.